 - Try drawing in color (Pastels, Pencil Pastel, Colored Pencils, Pen and Ink)

-- Draw on a different paper (Bristol, tinted Pastel, Watercolor,)
+- Draw on a different type of paper (Bristol, tinted Pastel, Watercolor,)

 - Experiment with new blenders (Feather Brush, Make-up Blender, Foam, Cotton bud)